-There are over 4,000 history and culture landmarks in Kaluga Region.
-The region has 98 hospitality industry facilities.
+There are over 4,000 history and culture landmarks in Kaluga Region, 128 hotels.
 Kvan ski resort, Yukhnovgrad ethnic hotel, Welna Eco Spa Resort were nominated for Russian Hospitality Awards-2015.
 Nikola-Lenivets landscape park held the first place at Russian Event Awards-2015 in Best Event Tourism Site nomination.
 Kaluzhski Krai tourism and information center also held the first place in Best Tourism and Information Center nomination.

 - Aerospace technology cluster